Tulip-Dev/tulip/doc/python/apichanges.rst

   graph['viewColor'][n] = (100, 0, 255)
   graph['viewColor'][n] = (0, 0, 255, 200)

-For modifying the content of a :class:`tlp.LayoutProperty` or :class:`tlp.SizeProperty`, it is now possible to use the following syntax::
+To modify the content of a :class:`tlp.LayoutProperty` or :class:`tlp.SizeProperty`, it is now possible to use the following syntax::

   viewLayout = graph.getLayoutProperty('viewLayout')